 Address: Calle Luis de Rute.
 Tel: 670 35 06 80.
 Open: Mon-Sat 11.00 – 23.00

 Cafeteria Siempre Viva

-Sitting on the edge of Velez this popular café has a relaxed, residential feel and is a great spot for families and friends to meet.
-They offer breakfasts, ice cream and cakes alongside more typical tapas style dishes.
+Sitting on the edge of Velez this popular café has a relaxed, neighbourhood feel and is a great spot for families and friends to meet.
+They offer breakfasts, ice cream and cakes alongside more typical tapas-style dishes.